jquery/jquery-wp-content/README.md

     ```

 1. Go to `http://dev.jquery.com` and walk through the standard WordPress installation. `web-base-template` includes a special install script that will initialize the entire network.

+## Copyright

+Copyright 2012 jQuery Foundation and other contributors.
+All rights reserved.

+The web-base-template repository contains templates for rendering all jQuery Foundation web sites.

+### What is licensed

+The contents of these web sites are all available under terms of the MIT license ( http://jquery.org/license ).

+Special exception: Code samples are given away for you to freely use, for any purpose.
+For code samples in API
+references and Learn articles (unlike the source code of jQuery projects) you don't even have to say where you got
+the code from.
+Just use it.

+### What is not licensed

+The theme, design, layout, look-and-feel of the web-base-template repository, including all html, css, images, and
+icons, is not licensed for use.
+Not by the MIT license or any other license.
+It is copyrighted.
+You don't have
+permission to use it in any way for any purpose, commercial or otherwise.
+If you have questions about this, please
+ask a member of the jQuery Content Team.